theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 >
 > - KT Market overview
 >
 >   - There is a line graph now indicating the value of the Knowledge Tokens over the last 30 days.
+It is mocked right now but in future we would like for it to be updated in real time.
+>
+> - Personal Transactions
+>
+>   - There is now also a tab for you to see the history of your personal transactions over the last 30 days, which includes things you have bought and Knowledge Tokens you have recieved and sent.
+>
+> - Wallet
+>
+>   - We have generated unique Wallet IDs for every user.
+>   - We have added inter wallet transactions (Sending and receiving Knowledge Tokens between valid accounts).
+>   - Tracking of wallet balances.

 ---